Back to Parish & Company Home Page

 Spanish themes such

-as "Romance de los Pinos" (Romance of the Pines) and musicals on the
+as "Romance de los Pinos" (Romance of the Pines), musicals on the

-ranging from "Paint Your Wagon" to "Phantom of the Opera."
-Since
+ranging from "Paint Your Wagon" to "Hamilton" and a variety of

 Listen to the Opera in French, Italian and Russian.
 A few favorite Operas